CCBR/HowTos/docs/GitHub/howto_functions.md

 git pull new_feature
 ```

-If you have non-compatable changes in the `old_feature` branch, there are two options:
+If you have non-compatible changes in the `old_feature` branch, there are two options:
 1) ignore local changes and pull remote anyways.
 This will delete the changes you've made to your remote respository.
 ```bash
 git reset --hard